arangodb/docs/3.10/graphs-smart-graphs.md

 vertices in the same subgraph and only have few edges connecting vertices from other subgraphs.

-Examples for these graphs are:
+Examples for such graphs are:

 - **Social Networks**<br>
   Typically the feature here is the region/country users live in.
-  Every user typically has more contacts in the same region/country then she has in other regions/countries
+  Every user typically has more contacts in the same region/country than in other regions/countries.

 - **Transport Systems**<br>
-  For those also the feature is the region/country.
-You have many local transportation but only few across countries.
+  Also for transport systems the feature is the region/country.
+Typically, there are many local connections, but only a few go across the boarders.

 - **E-Commerce**<br>
-  In this case probably the category of products is a good feature.
+  In this case the category of products may be a good feature.
-  Often products of the same category are bought together.
+  Products of the same category are often bought together.

-If this feature is known, SmartGraphs can make use if it.
+If such a feature is known, SmartGraphs can make use if it.

 When creating a SmartGraph you have to define a smartAttribute, which is the name of an attribute stored in every vertex.
-The graph will than be automatically sharded in such a way that all vertices with the same value are stored on the same physical machine, all edges connecting vertices with identical smartAttribute values are stored on this machine as well.
+The graph will then be automatically sharded in such a way that all vertices with the same value of this attribute and all edges between them are stored on the same physical machine.
-During query time the query optimizer and the query executor both know for every document exactly where it is stored and can thereby minimize network overhead.
+During a query execution the query optimizer and the query executor know which document is stored on which machine and can thereby minimize network overhead.
 Everything that can be computed locally will be computed locally.

 Benefits of SmartGraphs
 -----------------------

-Because of the above described guaranteed sharding, the performance of queries that only cover one subgraph have a performance almost equal to an only local computation.
-Queries that cover more than one subgraph require some network overhead.
-The more subgraphs are touched the more network cost will apply.
+Because of the above described guaranteed sharding, the performance of queries that only cover a subgraph stored on one machine have a performance almost equal to a purely local computation.
+Queries that cover subgraphs from different machines still require some network overhead.
+The more different machines are touched the more network cost will apply.
 However the overall performance is never worse than the same query using a General Graph.